 The Rolex Submariner is the standard in diving watches.

-Introduced in 1953, the Submariner Rolex was the first dive watch capable of withstanding pressures up to 100 meters (330 feet) in depth.
+Introduced in 1953, the Rolex Submariner was the first dive watch capable of withstanding pressures up to 100 meters (330 feet) in depth.

-The Submariner comes equipped with a waterproof winding crown called the Triplock that includes a triple waterproof system.
+The Rolex Submariner comes equipped with a waterproof winding crown called the Triplock that includes a triple waterproof system.

 The standard double expansion bracelet for the Submariner also includes the Rolex Glidelock clasp, designed for a secure and comfortable fit over thick diving suits.